JShim-CS/ompdart-DRS-extension/README.md

 For correct detection results, always delete drsolver.py before running the analysis.
 Uncommmenting line 52 of "run.sh" will automatically delete drsolver.py after the analysis.

-Below are ReadMe from OMPDART
+Below is a ReadMe from OMPDART

 # OMPDart
 OMPDart - OpenMP Data Reduction Tool